tjbencomo/BlueprintDatathon2018/README.md

 #### Statistical Analysis of Results
-Write the model's prediction for each county in the testing data to a text file with one prediction per line. **HOW DO YOU DO THIS** Repeat for the actual testing data.
+Write the model's prediction for each county in the testing data to a text file with one prediction per line.
+Repeat for the actual testing data.
 These files should be `results/actual.txt` and `results/predicted.txt` for the script `testModel.py` to work.
 This script performs the following:
 * Computes the following statistics: